sandialabs/quest_planning/README.md

 #### 6. Results Viewer

-The `Results Viewer` page is designed to provide high-level results including a breakdown of total costs, optimal installed resource capapcities, and energy storage power and energy capacities throughout the plannig horizon.
+The `Results Viewer` page is designed to provide high-level results including a breakdown of total costs, optimal installed resource capacities, and energy storage power and energy capacities throughout the planning horizon.

 To begin, click `Collect Results`.
-This will poplate the cost results in a table and save all plots to the desired results file.
+This will populate the cost results in a table and save all plots to the desired results file.

-Click `Generate Plots` to display the stacked bar charts for the optimal installed resource capapcities and energy storage power and energy capacities throughout the plannig horizon.
+Click `Generate Plots` to display the stacked bar charts for the optimal installed resource capacities and energy storage power and energy capacities throughout the planning horizon.

 Click `Open Results Folder` to open the results folder in File Explorer.